OpenSBK/ptes/faq.md

 ===='''Q''': So is this a closed group or can I join in?====
 '''A''': We started this with about 6 people, the first in-person meeting held almost 20.
-We would love more insight and down-to-earth opinions so if you can contribute please feel free to email us.
+We would love more insight and down-to-earth opinions so if you can contribute please feel free to email us or submit things via https://github.com/OpenSBK/ptes.

 ===='''Q''': Is this going to be a formal standard?====
 '''A''': We are aiming to create an actual standard so that businesses can have